flowingis/Idephix/_includes/parameters.md

 <h2>Manage parameters</h2>

-<p>Every anonimous function passed to the <code>add</code> method will be transformed in a idephix task.
+<p>Every anonymous function passed to the <code>add</code> method will be transformed in a idephix task.
 Function parameters will be used as the task arguments.</p>

 <h3>Add a parameter</h3>